ETS-ReactNative5/codeenginetrysample/README.md

 For Container Registry, the server name is <region>.icr.io

-10. Navigate within the project "Bee Travels" from https://cloud.ibm.com/codeengine/projects

-Select Registry Access on the left hand side

-"myregistryjp" is listed
+10. Navigate within the project "Bee Travels" from https://cloud.ibm.com/codeengine/projects Select Registry Access on the left hand side "myregistryjp" is listed

-9. The docker build command builds Docker images from a Dockerfile

-Switch to the directory 'src/services/ui' in the gitrepo CESample:
+9. The docker build command builds Docker images from a Dockerfile Switch to the directory 'src/services/ui' in the gitrepo codeenginetrysample:
 Execute:

 ```